Mathuv/guides-django/series_3/part_06.rst

     },

 Cools.
 That is just about everything.
 We have successfully connected ESLINT to webpack and we are now validating for code quality.

-production builds

-cleaning up our gulpfile and more config settings